Badmaneers/zilium/docs/USER_GUIDE.md

 # User Guide

-Complete guide for using Zilium Super Compactor to build Android super partition images.
+Complete guide for using Zilium Super Compactor to build Android super partition images on Linux and Windows.

+**Windows Users**: Also see **[Windows Support Guide](WINDOWS_SUPPORT.md)** for Windows-specific features and troubleshooting.

 ## Table of Contents